 What does the galaxy look like to the eye?
 Assuming you have a dark sky, it appears as a large fuzzy patch – bigger than a full moon in the sky – but vastly fainter and more subtle.

-For binocular astronomers: The Andromeda galaxy is the most distant thing you can see with your eye alone.
-Binoculars, as always, enhance the view.
+For binocular astronomers: Binoculars, as always, enhance the view.
 Binoculars are an excellent choice for beginners to observe the Andromeda galaxy, because they are so easy to point.
 As you stand beneath a dark sky, locate the galaxy with your eye first, then slowly bring the binoculars up to your eyes so that the galaxy comes into binocular view.
 If that doesn’t work for you, try sweeping the area with your binoculars.
 Go slowly, and be sure your eyes are dark-adapted.
 The galaxy will appear as a fuzzy patch to the eye.
 It’ll appear brighter in binoculars.
 Can you see that its central region is more concentrated?

 With the eye, or with binoculars, or even with a backyard telescope, the Andromeda galaxy won’t look like the image below.
 But it will be beautiful.
-It will take your breath away.
+It’ll take your breath away.

-One of you wrote, I’ve heard that the Andromeda galaxy will someday collide with our galaxy!
-Is that still a definite possibility?
-Actually, “definite possibility” describes much of what we know – or think we know – about the universe.
-As for the Andromeda galaxy and its future collision with our Milky Way – the first attempt to measure the radial velocity of this galaxy (its motion forward or back, along our line of sight) was made in 1912.
-After that, astronomers believed for some decades that the galaxy was approaching at nearly 300 kilometers per second, but later astronomers disagreed.
+Definite possibility describes much of what we know – or think we know – about the universe.
+As for the Andromeda galaxy and its future collision with our Milky Way: the first attempt to measure the radial velocity of this galaxy (its motion forward or back, along our line of sight) was made in 1912.
+After that, astronomers believed for some decades that the galaxy was approaching at nearly 200 miles per second (300 km/s), but later astronomers disagreed.

 Then in May 2012, NASA astronomers announced they can now predict the time of this collision of titan galaxies with certainty.
-Remember, though, that the Andromeda Galaxy is 2.2 million light-years away, with a single light-year being almost 10 trillion kilometers.
+Remember, though, that the Andromeda Galaxy is 2.2 million light-years away, with a single light-year being almost 10 trillion kilometers (6 trillion miles).
 So although it does appear that this galaxy is approaching our Milky Way galaxy … it’s nothing to lose sleep over.
 When will they collide?
 According to NASA astronomers in 2012, it’ll be four billion years from now.